 Luke Buckmaster's review is headed: 'Unsatisfying bubble of privilege and water views'

-'Rachel Ward’s latest film, which opened the Sydney film festival, groans with affluence but lacks in urgency'
+'Rachel Ward’s latest film, which opened the Sydney film festival, groans with affluence but lacks in urgency'.
+He goes on:

 After a lax first half, Palm Beach slowly settles into a groove, growing in complexity and nuance.
 However, Ward’s laidback approach is not remotely cinematic (this feels more like a filmed play), and never is there a sense of urgency or stakes.
 I kept waiting for that moment around the dinner table when a character would air a long-held grievance or deliver some kind of whopping big revelation, turning heads and dropping jaws.
 There are hurt feelings and expressions of pent-up emotions, but the climax never arrived.
 Luke Buckmaster, Guardian.